Visitors to the Family Birthplace

 The first baby was delivered at Memorial in 1950, the year the hospital opened.
-Since then, Virginia Mason Memorial has developed one of the most comprehensive and sophisticated maternity care programs in Washington.
+Since then, Yakima Valley Memorial has developed one of the most comprehensive and sophisticated maternity care programs in Washington.

 For decades, Memorial has been the hospital Yakima's families have continued to trust to bring new life into the world.
 In the last decade the hospital has delivered more than 28,000 babies.
 From joyfully welcoming new arrivals from the beginning of pregnancy through labor and delivery, and all the parenting and growing stages along the way, our team will help fathers- and mothers-to-be plan and look forward to the special time of childbirth.